populist/drupal-auto-update/README.md

 5. [Apply Pantheon upstream updates](https://pantheon.io/docs/upstream-updates/)
 	* Drupal core updates are managed in the upstream
 6. Switch the multidev environment `update-dr` to SFTP mode
-7. Check for and apply Drupal plugin updates via [Drush](http://www.drush.org), if available
+7. Check for and apply Drupal module updates via [Drush](http://www.drush.org), if available
 8. Check for and apply Drupal theme updates via [Drush](http://www.drush.org), if available
 	* If no Drupal updates are available the script will complete and report the Slack
 9. Use BackstopJS to run a visual regression test between the live environment and the multidev environment